Reflect on this syllogism

 Just to be more specific: faith in God means being faithful to God.
-To be faithful to God is to live by God’s rules, not our own.
+To be faithful is to live by God’s rules, not our own.
 Thus, St. Paul was correct.
 We are not, strictly speaking, saved by obedience.
 We are saved by our faith in God as demonstrated by being faithful to Him.
 According to all the great teachers in the Bible — Moses, the prophets, Jesus, St. Paul and the Apostles — being faithful to God means that you strive to obey His commands.
 To behave in ways counter to His will is to break faith with God (Numbers 5:6, Deut 32:51, Ezra 10:2, etc.,).

 At the same time, to fall short of God’s standard is not a sign of faithlessness, it’s a sign of humanness – Remember, God will not ask you on judgment day, “Did you obey me?”.
 He will ask, “Were you faithful to me?”.
-In other words, trying to live by God’s ethics and moral values is what counts because He does not judge us by our successes – how much we give to the poor, the number of little old ladies we help across the street, and so forth.
+In other words, trying to live by God’s ethics and moral values is what counts because He does not judge us by our successes – how much we give to the poor or by the number of little old ladies we help across the street.
 It is enough to simply live by God’s values and living according to God’s values, which is to say behaving accordingly, is to be faithful to God’s will and “walk in His ways” (Micah 6:8).

 Faithfulness and Holiness

-Finally, it turns out that there are are two additional purposes behind the LORD’s requirement that we be faithful to His commands: The first is to perfect the world (Micah 6:8).
-The second is to achieve holiness.
+Finally, it turns out that there is another purposes behind the LORD’s requirement that we be faithful to His commands and that is to achieve holiness.
 Now, holiness has nothing whatsoever to do with piety, reverence, high liturgies, or shouting hallelujahs so that all might hear.
-In God’s view, to be holy means to be “set apart” or “sanctified”.
+In God’s view, to be holy means to be “set apart” or “sanctified“.
 Being faithful to God (i.e., being outwardly kind, compassionate, charitable, truthful, and just) was, and still is, the means by which the Christian and the Jew are distinguished from non-believers.